greenpixel-it/WireGuard-Telegram-Notifier/README.md

 Add a comment after each peer with the associated user or application.
 The "username" will be sent in the telegram message.

-Copy the script in `/usr/local/bin/` and assign executable permissions copy the service in `/etc/systemd/system/` and assign executable permissions
+Copy the script in `/usr/local/bin/` and assign executable permissions. copy the service in `/etc/systemd/system/` and assign executable permissions.

 Then:
 ```